 Major Work Item Current Year

-FY 2019: The FY19 appropriation for the UMRR Program will allow for continued construction on eight projects, initiate construction on one projects, and continue planning and design of eleven projects.
+FY 2020: The FY20 appropriation for the UMRR Program will allow for initiation of Feasibility on three projects, continue Feasibility on seven projects, initiate Design on two projects, initiate Construction on three projects, continue Construction on five projects, and complete Construction on two projects.
 In addition, these funds support the collection and analysis of monitoring data on key environmental attributes of the Upper Mississippi River System (UMRS) and research to enhance effectiveness of restoration efforts.

 In addition, the Program will 1) continue development of a ground breaking effort to define and integrate ecosystem health and resilience principles into this five state regional ecosystem rehabilitation program; 2) complete the second Habitat Needs Assessment to enhance future habitat rehabilitation efforts: and 3) use the HNA II to inform the identification of the next generation of habitat projects.
 In addition, it supports collection and analysis of key environmental attributes of the UMRS at USGS and the six field stations in five states.
 It will also support applied research that is designed to enhance the Program's overall capability to increase resiliency and health of the UMRS and monitor progress towards increasing health and resiliency.